Approved by the 1999 Annual Convention in Philadelphia. PA.

 The name of this corporation shall be Veterans For Peace, Inc. (VFP)

-We, having dutifully served our nation, do hereby affirm our greater responsibility to serve the cause of world peace.
-To this end we will work, with others
+We, as military veterans, do hereby affirm our greater responsibility to serve the cause of world peace.
+To this end we will work, with others both nationally and internationally

 Section 1.
 Full Membership.

 Full Members of VFP shall be veterans of the Armed Forces of the U. S., or veterans of the Armed Forces of foreign nations.
 They may also be Merchant Marines or other U.S. Citizens who have served in a professional capacity with or in service to the Armed Forces of the U.S. in an area and during a period of war, conflict or other hostile activity.
 Full Members must subscribe to the purpose, goals and ideals of VFP and pay annual dues.
 Eligibility for Full Membership shall be determined by additional rules and regulations adopted by the Board of Directors.

 Associate Members of VFP shall be members who are not veterans, but who subscribe to the purpose, goals and ideals of VFP and pay national dues.
 Eligibility for Associate membership shall be determined by additional rules and regulations adopted by the Board of Directors.

 Honorary Membership may be conferred on the recommendation, in writing, of at least two Full Members, the approval of a majority vote of the Board of Directors, and a majority vote of Full Members attending the National Convention.
 Honorary Membership shall carry none of the obligations of the organization, but shall entitle the holder to all the privileges except those of holding office.
 Honorary Members must subscribe to the purpose, goals and ideals of VFP.
 Eligibility for Honorary Membership shall be determined by additional rules and regulations adopted by the Board of Directors.

 Membership may not be denied because of race, gender, sexual orientation, religion, national origin or any other discriminatory practice.